Bassist/composer

 In 2010 Noertker took a

-live recordings of the Blue Rider Suite for an
+did live recordings of the Blue Rider Suite

-and performed with, a new group, Tenor Gladness,
+formed, and performed with, a new group, Tenor

 In July, Noertker's Moxie